godevsig/grepo/perf/topidchart/README.md

 ## Set CPU/MEM filter

-Appending `?filter=2,10,10,20` to the URL outputted by topid can set the filter which determines which processes you want to show in the chart.
+Appending `?filter=avg CPU,max CPU,avg MEM,max MEM` to the URL outputted by topid can
+set the filter which determines which processes you want to show in the chart.

-The filer has format `average CPU, maximum CPU, average MEM, maximum MEM`, default value is `2,10,10,20` which means:
+The default value is `?filter=2,10,10,20` which means:

 - The processes whose avg CPU usage less than 2% AND max CPU usage less than 10% will not show in CPU usage chart.